mathworks/Customizable-Assigment-Report-for-MATLAB-Grader/README.md

 ## MATLAB Grader Access
 **For instructors:** You can access MATLAB Grader using your MathWorks Account that is associated with a current MATLAB license.
 Log in at [grader.mathworks.com](grader.mathworks.com). <br>
-**For learners:** Learners can participate in MATLAB Grader courses with a free MathWorks Account.
-Only the instructor needs a license. <br>
+**For learners:** Learners can participate in MATLAB Grader courses for free with a MathWorks Account. <br>
 **For institutions:** Some additional features like the Learning Management System (LMS) integration are available with a Campus-Wide License or Community and Technical College License.

 You can check whether your school has a Campus-Wide License here: https://www.mathworks.com/academia/tah-support-program/eligibility.html.
 If your account is not linked to a MATLAB license, you can get started for free with a [30-day trial](https://www.mathworks.com/campaigns/products/trials.html).